BelmY/wikiSDoR/Adding-support-for-new-receiver-hardware.md

 It is quite the same while handling the receiver hardware: to acquire the I/Q samples, OpenWebRX uses the commandline tools made for controlling the receiver.

-If your receiver hardware is not supported yet, you will definitely need to do is to edit `config_webrx.py`.
+If your receiver hardware is not supported yet, you will definitely need to edit `config_webrx.py`.
 Take a look at these lines:

     start_rtl_command="rtl_sdr -s {samp_rate} -f {center_freq} -p {ppm} - | nc -vvl 127.0.0.1 8888".format(rf_gain=rf_gain, center_freq=center_freq, samp_rate=samp_rate, ppm=ppm)
     format_conversion="csdr convert_u8_f"